17.7 C

 In August 2022, Ukrainian Ambassador to Turkey Vasily Bodnar announced that Baykar had acquired land for a future factory and developed its concept.
 As the diplomat noted, a significant part of the drone models will have Ukrainian components, such as motors and wheels.
 In October, the CEO of Baykar said Reuters expects to complete construction of the facility within two years.

-At the beginning of February 2022, Kyiv and Ankara signed an agreement which, according to words Ukrainian President Volodymyr Zelenskyy will “significantly increase” the production of drones in the country.
+At the beginning of February 2022, Kyiv and Ankara signed an agreement in which Ukrainian President Volodymyr Zelenskyy said that Ukraine would “significantly increase” the production of drones in the country.

 As found out by Defense News, which received exclusive access to this document, it is aimed at creating favorable conditions for the transfer of production technologies to Kiev and stimulating direct investment in this area.
 In particular, the agreement refers to special tax and customs benefits for Turkish investors in the Ukrainian aerospace industry until January 2035.